 Tips for Reheating Steak

-● Allow the steak to come to room temperature before reheating: You can accomplish this by leaving it on the counter for 10 to 30 minutes (depending on the size and thickness of your meat).
+● Prioritize bringing the steak to room temperature: Ensure this by setting it on the counter for a duration ranging from 10 to 30 minutes, contingent upon the steak’s size and thickness.

 Butter and Toppings for the Perfectly Reheated Steak